Current yield

-According to Investopedia, the clean market price of the bond should be the denominator in this calculation.

 Example

 The current yield of a bond with a face value (F) of $100 and a coupon rate (r) of 5.00% that is selling at $95.00 (clean; not including accrued interest) (P) is calculated as follows.

 Shortcomings of current yield

 The current yield refers only to the yield of the bond at the current moment.
 It does not reflect the total return over the life of the bond, or the factors affecting total return, such as: